zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Ella:  Geez, that’s a lot to take in.

 Marty:  You’re telling me.
-And the list says that i t is absolutely required that I take a self-defense course before going.
+And the list says that it is absolutely required that I take a self-defense course before going.
 You never know what to expect in McQuillanland.

 Ella:  You’re not having second thoughts about goin g, are you?